Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

 \begin{problem}(see \cite[Problem 49]{HHUSurvey}) Let $f:M \to M$ be a volume preserving $C^{1+\alpha}$-partially hyperbolic diffeomorphism which is accessible and center-bunched.
 If $f$ has Lyapunov stable center is it true that $f$ is Bernoulli? \end{problem}

-Using a recent new approach we have ``essentially'' solved Problem \ref{prob:Amie} for the one-dimensional center and replacing Lyapunov stability by bi-Lyapunov stability.
-The word ``essentially'' here stands for the fact that we have proved that there is a strong dichotomy for the regularity of the center foliation, either the center foliation is $C^{\infty}$ or the volume measure has atomic disintegration, and the former case implies that $\mathcal F^{cs}$ is leafwise absolutely continuous, which by Theorem \ref{theo:KBGeneral} implies the Bernoulli property.
-The latter one shows that the center foliation is extremely pathological.
-Dichotomies of this type have been the key in several results, among which we cite \cite{AVW} and a recent article of D. Damjanovic, A. Wilkinson and D. Xu \cite{DWX} where this dichotomy is used to obtain a global classification of the centralizer of certain partially hyperbolic diffeomorphisms on three manifolds.
+Here we are able to provide a substantial advance to Problem \ref{prob:Amie}, replacing Laypunov stability by topological neutral center and obtaining a dichotomy for the measurable behavior of the center conditionals.

-\begin{maintheorem} Let $f:M\to M$ be a $C^{1+\alpha}$ partially hyperbolic diffeomorphism with orientable one dimensional center bundle.
-If $f$ is volume preserving, accessible and bi-Lyapunov stable along the center direction, then $f$ is bi-Lipschitz leafwise weakly rigid along the center direction.
-Moreover the associate $f$-invariant continuous system of metrics is $su$-invariant.
-Furthermore either: \begin{itemize} \item the disintegration of $m$ along the center foliation is atomic or \item $\mathcal F^c$ is $C^{\infty}$ and $f$ is a Bernoulli automorphism. \end{itemize} \end{maintheorem}
+\begin{maintheorem} Let $f:M\to M$ be a $C^{r+}$, $r\geq 1$, partially hyperbolic diffeomorphism with orientable one dimensional center bundle, whose orientation is preserved by $f$.
+If $f$ preserves a smooth ergodic measure $\mu$ and is topologically neutral along the center direction, then one of the following holds: \begin{itemize} \item the conditional measures of the disintegration of $\mu$ along the center foliation $\mathcal F^c$ are atomic or supported on Cantor subsets of the leaves; \item the center foliation, $\mathcal F^c$, is leafwise absolutely continuous and $f$ is Bernoulli. \end{itemize} \end{maintheorem}